Travel.State.Gov > International Travel > Country Information > Morocco International Travel Information

 See our webpage on help for U.S. victims of crime overseas.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Consulate General in Casablanca for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence should first contact local law enforcement authorities first to report the crime and may contact the U.S. Consulate General in Casablanca for assistance.

 For further information: